reportportal/commons-net/docs/Configuration.md

 `Server:Url` - url to your ReportPortal server, including protocol and ports, e.g. `https://reportportal.example.com` or `https://reportportal.example.com:8080`.
 `Server:Authentication:Uuid` - access token to submit results to ReportPortal.
 You can find this in your user profile.
 `Server:IgnoreSslErrors` - ignores SSL / TLS errors.
-Defaults to `true` for backwards compatibility.
-This can be helpful when using self-signed certificates, however it is recommended to set this to `false`.
+Defaults to `false`.
+This can be helpful when using self-signed certificates, however this can make the connection susceptible to [man-in-the-middle](https://en.wikipedia.org/wiki/Man-in-the-middle_attack) attacks.

 ## Proxy
 `Server:Proxy:Url` - url to proxy server to be used for http requests like `http://myproxy.corp:8080`.